Health PEI Executive Leadership Team

 Marion has worked in various nursing roles throughout her 20-plus year career as a registered nurse on Prince Edward Island.
 She has worked in acute care medical; rural emergency department; nursing management and administrative roles in acute care as director of Nursing; and as principal nursing advisor for the Province.
 Since beginning her role as chief of nursing, Allied Health & Patient Experience in July 2016, she has had the opportunity to regain some brief clinical practice time as a front-line home care registered nurse.

-Chief Performance and Innovation Officer
+Interim Chief Transformation and Strategy Officer

 Chief Academic Officer